microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** ensure that information exchanged between your service and any client is "round-trippable" across multiple programming languages.

 :white_check_mark: **DO** use [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) for date/time.

+:white_check_mark: **DO** use a fixed time interval when using durations e.g., `ttlSeconds`.
+The unit of time should be part of the name, but must at least be documented in the property description.

+:heavy_check_mark: **YOU MAY** use [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) durations only when users must be able to specify a time intervals that may change from month to month or year to year e.g., "P1Y" represents 366 days on a leap year.

 :white_check_mark: **DO** use [RFC4122](https://datatracker.ietf.org/doc/html/rfc4122) for UUIDs.